-The Commercial Foods and Culinary Arts Program has the following minimum admission requirements.
+The Professional Culinary Arts and Hospitality Program has the following minimum admission requirements.
 The Student Must:

 - 1. Complete an LTC online application.

-- 2. Take the TABE.
+- 2. Take the TABE, if required.

 - 3. Meet with a career advisor.

-- 4. Confer with the program instructor prior to actual enrollment.
+- 4. Confer with the program faculty prior to actual enrollment.